ChuffedDom/being-chuffed-handbook/home.md

 #### Empowerment

 Our philosophy revolves around the values of unwavering patience and support.
-We are dedicated to lifting individuals up, igniting a sense of purpose in their lives, and empowering them to enthusiastically pursue their causes.
+We are dedicated to lifting individuals up, igniting a sense of purpose in their lives, and empowering them to pursue their causes enthusiastically.
 Our leadership inspires people to embrace boldness, passion, and pride as they strive to make a meaningful impact in their journeys.

 #### Honesty